 (a) Treaty initialed but not yet in force.

 (b) In force – effective as of January 1, 2018

 Limited Liability company with share capital and Partnerships.

-A company is resident if its management and control is exercised in Cyprus.
+A company is resident if its management and control are exercised in Cyprus.
 Registration in Cyprus is not decisive.

 Resident companies are taxed on their worldwide income.
 Non–resident companies are taxed only on their Cypriot source income, unless they have a permanent establishment in Cyprus and have opted to be treated as a resident company (to benefit from a worldwide loss set-off).

-A company is required under the Income Tax Law to file its annual tax return, prepared based on audited financial statements to the local tax authorities.
-The filing date is 12 months after the financial year ending December 31.
-For electronic filings the deadline for submission is extended by 3 calendar months.
-Companies are required to prepare accounts and pay tax on a temporary and self-assessment basis.
-Corporate entities must also submit a provisional return prior to August each year based on the estimated current year’s income.
-Provisional tax payments must be made on estimated current year income in two equal installments, on July 31 and December 31.
+Companies are required to file annual tax returns prepared based on audited financial statements.
+The filing deadline is 12 months after the financial year ending December 31.
+For electronic filings the deadline for submission is extended by three calendar months.
+Companies are also required to prepare accounts and pay tax on a temporary and self-assessment basis.
+Corporate entities must also submit a provisional tax return prior to August 1st of each year, based on the estimated income for the current year.
+Provisional tax payments must be made on estimated current's year income in two equal installments, on July 31 and December 31.
 If the income declared for provisional tax purposes is less than three-fourths of the income as finally determined, the taxpayer must pay, in addition to the normal tax, an amount equal to one-tenth (10 percent) of the difference between the final and the provisional tax.
 Estimated income can be revised (upwards/downwards) anytime before December 31, the date the last provisional payment is due.